prisma/prisma-examples/optimize/optimize-repeated-query/README.md

    npm run dev
    ```
 4. After the script completes, click the **Stop recording** button.
-5. Rename the recording to _Optimized queries_ by clicking the recording chip in the top left corner and typing "Optimized queries."
+5. Rename the recording labelled "Recording 1" to _Optimized queries_ by clicking the recording chip in the top left corner and typing "Optimized queries."

 You can now compare performance improvements by navigating to the "Optimized queries" and "Unoptimized queries" recording tabs and observing the query latency differences.